Project-Silicium/Device-Binaries/pong/README.md

 ### ButtonsDxe:

 - Reason: Helps navigating Menus (e.g. UEFI Menu)
-- Patch: Key code was patched for the power button to be mapped as ENTER instead of Special Samsung Keycode.
+- Patch: Key code was patched for the power button to be mapped as ENTER instead of SUSPEND.
 - Patch Creator: [Robotix22](https://github.com/Robotix22)

 ### ClockDxe: